yzz9048/MCDFA/README.md

 We have provided the backbone of CDFA (backbone.py) and the diffusion process (gaussian_diffusion.py) here.

-# Metric prediction results

-We have shown the metric prediction resuts of all methods on all datasets, and they are named by "{model_name}-{dataset_name}" primarily.
-An overall display is provided in the PDF file.

 # Datasets

 For AIops18, please refer to AIOps18.csv in Folder /Dataset or https://github.com/BEbillionaireUSD/Maat